Ibrahim0Ineizeh/Ibrahim0Ineizeh/README.md

 ## 🦾 Ibrahim Ineizeh

-**`Software Engineer (DevOps/Full-Stack Development)`**
+**`Software Engineer (Full-Stack Development/ Graphics Engineer)`**

 👋 Hi!
 I'm a software engineer passionate about creating applications that make a difference.
 My journey has been all about learning and building, from full-stack development to diving into DevOps to ship reliable, scalable software.
-Recently, I've been working as a DevOps engineer, using frameworks like Spring Boot and React in projects like DevKin—you can learn more about it <a href="https://github.com/Ibrahim0Ineizeh/DevKin">here</a>.
-I’m also exploring Laravel and sharpening my skills in Docker, AWS, and GitHub, alongside a focus on databases and clean code principles.
+Recently, I've been working on learning three.js and make websites with 3D models and animations.
+I’m also sharping my skills in Java and Spring Boot, alongside a focus on databases and clean code principles.

 Excited to keep learning and building!